becojo/canal/README.md

 # Canal

-Canal is a Ruby library that allows the transformation of chained method calls into point-free expressions.
+Partial application of a chain of methods.

 ## Example

+Canal can allow point-free expressions.
+For example, when using `map`:

 ```ruby
 %w{10010101 11100 10110}.map(&canal.to_i(2).to_s.reverse.to_i.to_s(2))